IrakliGurgenidze/Image-Processing-Application/README.md

 *LinearColorTransformation (Class)*: An object that contains data of linear color transformations available in the application, as well as a method to access them by name.
 Initialized once at the start of any color-transformation-related command.

+*HistogramUtil (Class)*: An object that contains all necessary methods to perform operations on an Image object that involve its RGB histogram.
+This currently includes the ColorCorrect and Histogram commands.

+*CompressionUtil (Class)*: An object that contains all necessary methods to run the compress command on an Image object.

+*LevelsAdjustUtil (Class)*: An object that contains all necessary methods to run levels adjust command on an Image object.

 ### View ###